k1mjunyoung/python-parser/README.md

 # python parser
- JSON-CSV file parser using Python
+ JSON to CSV file parser using Python